bebuch/io_tools/README.md

 The library is header-only but you can install it via `cmake`.

-If you wan't to install it for all users:
+If you want to install it for all users:

 ```bash
 cmake /path/to/io_tools